Skip to main content

 3. A VLAN ID to be used, which should match the NNI VLAN ID specified when adding a virtual circuit to the dedicated ports in the Equinix Metal console.
 This VLAN ID corresponds to the last three digits of the VLAN created on the Equinix Metal side.
 For example, if VLAN 1144 was created, the VLAN ID on the Equinix Fabric console will be 144 (matching the NNI VLAN on the Equinix Metal side).
 Similarly, for VLAN 1146, the VLAN ID on the Equinix Fabric console will be 146.
 This VLAN ID is also referred to as the Buyer-Side VLAN ID when viewing connection details after creation.

 On the left side of the screen, select "Port" as the connection type for the origin.
 Choose the location where your port is located.
-In my case, it is Ashburn, VA.
+In this case, it is Ashburn, VA.
 Then, select the Primary port that includes "PRI-01" in its name.

 NOTE: If you are unable to select "Port" as an option, it is likely that you do not have the necessary permissions.
 Contact the Administrator of the Equinix Fabric organization you belong to so they can adjust your permissions.
 Permissions can be modified through the Equinix Customer portal) under the Administration tab then User Management section.